What star in the northeast flashes colorfully? It’s Capella!

-The reality is that every star in the sky undergoes the same process as Capella, to produce its colorful twinkling.
+The reality is that every star in the sky undergoes the same process as Capella when it twinkles.
 That is, every star’s light must shine through Earth’s atmosphere before reaching our eyes.
-The key is that, when you look at an object low in the sky, you are looking through more atmosphere than when the same object is overhead.
+But not every star flashes as noticeably as Capella.
+The flashes happen because Capella is low in the sky in the evening at this time of year.
+And, when you look at an object low in the sky, you’re looking through more atmosphere than when the same object is overhead.

 By the way, why are these flashes of color so noticeable with Capella?
 The reason is simply that it’s a bright star.
-It’s the 6th brightest star in Earth’s sky, not including our sun.
+It’s the sixth brightest star in Earth’s sky, not including our sun.

 Here are 2 other flashing stars of autumn

 If the flashy star you’re seeing doesn’t seem to be Capella (wrong time, wrong location?), here are a couple other options.
 Arcturus is in the northwest at this time of year.
 Follow the curving handle of the Big Dipper toward the horizon, and if it hits the star you’re wondering about, then you’re looking at Arcturus in Boötes.

 Another option is Sirius.
 If you’re waking before dawn this time of year, you’ll find Sirius toward the south.
 Check out the maps below to see which star is twinkling at you.